fatherwozniak/hello-world/README.md

 I have a lot of code I need to put here.
 Looking forward to it.

 Back again.
-This time with Visual Code.
+This time with VS Code.

 Worked out the issues.